Skip to content

 If a student does not have a documented disability, how can the L/AC assist them?

-The L/AC has a full-service learning center where students can meet with staff, explore assistive technology, and take part in student success programming.
-All Pratt students have the opportunity to receive academic coaching and/or tutoring.
-Academic coaching includes time management, study skills, reading skills and brainstorming for projects.
-Tutoring is also available in various subjects across the Pratt curriculum and instruction on specific softwares used by academic departments.
+The L/AC can meet with students to explore what barriers they are experiencing in a one-on-one, private conversation.
 If it is determined that further evaluation is necessary to test for the presence of learning disabilities or psychological or psychiatric conditions, the L/AC collaborates with both Health Services and the Counseling Center to help students with securing referrals.
-The L/AC also houses the Veteran Resource Center, which provides comprehensive support services to help military and veteran students and their dependents succeed at Pratt.
+The L/AC also houses the Veteran Resource Center, which assists veterans and military-affiliated students with connections to resources appropriate to veterans’ specific needs, including accommodations if appropriate.

 Classroom Accommodations and FNLs